 Maricopa County Multi-Jurisdictional Hazard Mitigation Plan

 The Town of Gilbert has joined forces with Maricopa County and other jurisdictions within the Valley to review and update the existing Maricopa County Multi-Jurisdictional Hazard Mitigation Plan.
-A final draft of the 2015 Maricopa County Multi-Jurisdictional Hazard Mitigation Plan (PLAN) is now available for review and comment.
+This 5 year update was officially adopted by Town of Council on October 15, 2015.

 The mitigation planning process involves identifying and profiling the natural hazards most likely to occur in a community, assessing the vulnerability to these hazards, and establishing goals, actions, and projects that mitigate the associated risks.
 The update of this mitigation plan will also ensure the community’s continued eligibility for non-emergency, federal hazard mitigation grants.